-It’s easy to forget that one number on the scale can look VERY DIFFERENT depending on height, muscle tone and other genetic factors.
+It’s easy to forget that one number on the scale can look very different depending on height, muscle tone, and other genetic factors.

-In my case going by body fat helped me to see that while I had dropped pounds, I was also losing some muscle and become what we used to dub “skinny fat”.
+In my case going by body fat helped me to see that while I had dropped pounds, I was also losing some muscle and becoming what we used to dub “skinny fat”.
 Meaning I look lean, but my body fat says I need to make some changes!

 Most standard charts categorize body fat percentage this way:I’m ECSTATIC to say that since I started lifting consistently I’ve seen a couple major changes:

-- I’m definitely burning more calories (it’s out I didn’t gain weight on that cruise!)
+- I’m definitely burning more calories

 - My massage therapist said my muscles have filled out